 Colon cancer is typically treated with a colectomy surgery.
-A colectomy is a procedure in which all or part of a person’s colon is removed – when the entire colon ends up being removed the procedure is known as a proctocolectomy.
-Chemotherapy will be recommended if the colon cancer is more advanced.
-Radiation is usually used to treat rectal cancer, but radiation and chemotherapy may be combined.
+A colectomy is a procedure in which all or part of a person’s colon is removed – when the entire colon is removed, the procedure is known as a proctocolectomy.
+Chemotherapy is recommended if colon cancer is more advanced.

-As stated previously, colon cancer is preventable.
-The key is to take the necessary steps in order to catch any abnormal tissue or cell growth early, before it can advance to a life-threatening condition.
+Colon cancer is preventable.
+The key is to take the necessary steps to detect any abnormal tissue or cell growth early before it can advance to a life-threatening condition.
 Talk to your gastroenterologist today about scheduling a colonoscopy.
 A colonoscopy is the “gold standard” for colon cancer prevention.
-The procedure is designed with your comfort in mind, and this simple procedure saves countless lives year after year.
+The procedure is designed with your comfort in mind and has been proven to save countless lives year after year.